 The paper is organized as follows.
-Firstly, the athermal quasistatic deformation method is introduced, including the benchmark example used to demonstrate the in-parallel deformation stepping method.
-Subsequently, we present a new parallel computing approach, accompanied by rigorous studies that demonstrate the computational benefits compared to the conventional athermal quasistatic deformation method.
-Finally, conclusions are drawn and an outlook for future work is provided.
+First, the athermal quasistatic deformation method is introduced, along with a benchmark example demonstrating the parallel deformation stepping method.
+Subsequently, we present a new parallel computing approach, supported by rigorous studies that demonstrate computational benefits over the conventional athermal quasistatic deformation method.
+Finally, conclusions are drawn, and an outlook for future work is provided.